The Results Are In!

 What support is on offer to candidates?

-During the nomination period we will be running the following informative sessions:
+We will be running the following informative sessions:

 Wondering how to get elected?
 Then come along to one of our campaign briefings which will talk you through the process of making a manifesto, gathering a campaign team, creating key messaging and getting your point across to voters.